bassemfg/ddpg-rl-portfolio-management/README.md

 ### Running the tests

 ddpg_tests.ipynb is a step by step jupyter notebook showing the performance of the trained agent on unseen stocks.
-You can run this jupyter notebook directly without having to run the training since the training weights are saved.
+You can run this jupyter notebook directly without having to run the training since the training weights are saved in the weigths folder.

 ### Running the training